isoguv24/togethr/CATEGORY_AWARE_MODERATOR.md

 # Category-Aware AI Moderator

-The `CategoryAwareModerator` is a sophisticated AI moderation system for the Togethr platform that adapts its behavior, tone, and messaging based on the specific mental health category of each therapy session.
+The `CategoryAwareModerator` is a sophisticated AI moderation system for the unmute platform that adapts its behavior, tone, and messaging based on the specific mental health category of each therapy session.

 ## 🎯 Key Features